Operational Methods Applied to the Spherical Mean and X-Ray Transform: X-Ray Transform

 \section{X-Ray Transform}

-In this short section, we apply the associated operator of the spherical mean to derive the inversion formula for the X-ray transform.
-This integral transform is very closely related to the Radon transform, and coincides with it in two dimensions.
-In general, the X-ray transform of a function $f$ is defined by integrating over lines in space; parameterizing the line as $L=\Vec{x}+\ell\vec{\theta}$ for an initial point $\Vec{x}$ and a direction $\vec{\theta}$ of the line, this can be written as
+In this section, we apply the operator associated with the spherical mean to derive the inversion formula for the X-ray transform.
+This integral transform is closely related to the Radon transform and, in two dimensions, coincides with it.
+In general, we define the X-ray transform of a function $f$ by integrating $f$ along lines in space.
+Parameterizing a line by $L=\Vec{x}+\ell\vec{\theta}$, where $\Vec{x}$ denotes an initial point and $\vec{\theta}$ specifies the direction of the line, we can write

 To derive the inversion formula, we integrate the left-hand side over the surface of the unit sphere,